-Depending on the crime, you will be charged and convicted of either a 1st, 2nd, 3rd, 4th or a 5th degree felony.
-The 1st, 2nd and 3rd degree felonies carry the harshest penalties, and are usually only handed out to repeat offenders, while 4th and 5th degree felonies don’t have very severe penalties.
+Depending on the crime, you will be charged and convicted of a 1st, 2nd, 3rd, 4th, or 5th degree felony.
+The 1st, 2nd, and 3rd degree felonies carry the harshest penalties and are usually only handed out to repeat offenders.
+While 4th and 5th degree felonies do not have very severe penalties.

-For a 5th degree felony, you will have to go to prison for 6 to 12 months, and pay fines of up to $2,500.
-For a 4th degree felony, you will have to go to prison for 6 to 18 months, and pay fines of up to $5,000.
-For a 3rd degree felony, you will have to go to prison for 1 to 5 years, and pay fines of up to $10,000.
-For a 4th degree felony, you will have to go to prison for 2 years to 8 years, and pay fines of up to $15,000.
-For a 5th degree felony, you will have to serve out a prison sentence of 3-10 years, and pay up to $20,000 in fines.
+The penalties for a 5th degree felony include prison for 6 to 12 months and fines of up to $2,500.
+A 4th degree felony can result in prison for 6 to 18 months and fines of up to $5,000.
+For a 3rd degree felony, the sentence can include 1 to 5 years prison and fines of up to $10,000.
+A 2nd degree felony can result in prison for 2 years to 8 years and fines of up to $15,000.
+The penalties for a 1st degree felony include prison from 3 to 10 years and up to $20,000 in fines.

 Ohio Felony Charges Expungement

-If you have been charged with felony, it’s not the end of the world.
-Even if you are charged with a major felony, it is possible to get your record expunged, or, in other words, erased, so that you can start over again with a clean sheet.
-Please note that by erased, it means that your record is sealed away and is not open for the public, which makes it much easier for you to obtain employment.
+If you have been charged with felony, it's not the end of the world.
+Even if you are charged with a major felony, it is possible to get your record expunged, or, erased.
+You can start over again with a clean sheet.
+Please note that erased means that your record is sealed away, not open for the public.
+This makes it much easier for you to obtain employment.

 Expungement cases are difficult to prepare, and the state does not grant Expungement easily, but it is a distinct possibility if the case against you was inconclusive in any way.
 14